 Best Robotics is is a national six-week robotics competition that was designed to generate interest in possible engineering careers.
 This is a 2-3 day event open to middle or high schools.
 Same rules apply to everyone, the same kit is provided, and the same schedule.

-Explore even more fun STEM competitions here.
+Explore even more fun robotics competitions and STEM competitions.

-Best STEM robotics kits
+Best STEM Robotics Kits

 1. Tin Can Edge Detector